16 Best Cleansing Oils 2025 To Revolutionise Makeup Removal – Tried & Tested for Every Skin Type

 • The dispenser

-Best Cleansing Oils 2024 FAQs
+Cleansing Oil FAQs

-Using a cleansing oil is a straightforward process.
-Start with dry hands and a dry face.
-Dispense a small amount of the cleansing oil into your palm and gently massage it onto your dry skin using circular motions.
-Focus on areas with makeup or impurities.
+Rachael Martin, Grazia's beauty editor, says: 'Using a cleansing oil is a straightforward process - I should know, I use one every evening as part of my routine.
+Simply start with dry hands and a dry face.
+Dispense a small amount of the cleansing oil into your palm and gently massage it onto your dry skin using circular motions focussing on areas with makeup.
 Then, add a small amount of water to emulsify the oil, continuing to massage the skin.
-Finally, rinse thoroughly with lukewarm water to remove the oil along with the dissolved makeup and impurities.
+Finally, rinse thoroughly with lukewarm water to remove the oil along with the dissolved makeup and impurities.'

-For most people, using a cleansing oil once a day, preferably in the evening to remove makeup and impurities accumulated throughout the day, is sufficient.
+For most people, using a cleansing oil once a day, preferably in the evening in order to remove makeup and impurities accumulated throughout the day, is sufficient.
 However, some may prefer to use it twice daily for a thorough cleanse in the morning and evening.
 It’s essential to listen to your skin and adjust the frequency based on how your skin responds.
 Overuse can potentially lead to over-drying or irritation, so it’s essential to find the right balance for your skin type.

 BUTTON

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us